 - Cross-track Infrared Sounder (CrIS): The CrIS is a Fourier Transform Spectrometer that uses a Michelson interferometeric sounder capable of sensing upwelling infrared radiances from 3 to 16 μm at very high spectral resolution (~1300 spectral channels) to determine the vertical atmospheric distribution of temperature, moisture, and pressure from the surface to the top of the atmosphere.
 The CrIS uses an array of 9 Fields of View (FOV), each 14 km in diameter and each spanning 3 IR bands.
 CrIS will provide data across a 2200 km swath that will be combined with data from passive microwave instruments to construct atmospheric temperature profiles at 1° K accuracy for 1 km layers in the troposphere and moisture profiles accurate to 15 percent for 2 km layers. - Advanced Technology Microwave Sounder (ATMS): The ATMS is the next generation cross-track microwave sounder that will combine the capabilities of current generation microwave temperature sounders (AMSU-A) and microwave humidity sounders (AMSU-B/MHS/Humidity Sounder for Brazil (HSB)) that are flying or will be flown on NOAA's POES, NASA's EOS Aqua, and EUMETSAT's Metop spacecraft.
 The ATMS draws its heritage directly from AMSU-A/B, but with reduced volume, mass, and power.
-The ATMS has 22 microwave channels to provide temperature and moisture sounding capability in the 23/31, 50, 89,150, and 183 GHz spectral range. - Microwave Imager/Sounder (MIS): The MIS will combine the microwave imaging capabilities of Japan's Advanced Microwave Scanning Radiometer (AMSR) on NASA's EOS Aqua mission and the atmospheric sounding capabilities of the Special Sensor Microwave Imager/ Sounder (SSMI/S) on the remaining series of DMSP satellites, the first of which (DMSP F-16) was launched on 18 October 2003, with the polarimetric capabilities of the WindSat sensor on the Coriolis mission that was launched in January 2003.
-The MIS uses a dual-primary rotating reflector to make "all-weather" measurements across a large frequency range of 6 to 190 GHz.
+The ATMS has 22 microwave channels to provide temperature and moisture sounding capability in the 23/31, 50, 89,150, and 183 GHz spectral range. - Conical-scanning Microwave Imager/Sounder (CMIS): The CMIS will combine the microwave imaging capabilities of Japan's Advanced Microwave Scanning Radiometer (AMSR) on NASA's EOS Aqua mission and the atmospheric sounding capabilities of the Special Sensor Microwave Imager/ Sounder (SSMI/S) on the remaining series of DMSP satellites, the first of which (DMSP F-16) was launched on 18 October 2003, with the polarimetric capabilities of the WindSat sensor on the Coriolis mission that was launched in January 2003.
+The CMIS uses a dual-primary rotating reflector with an aperture of ~2.2 m to make "all-weather" measurements across a large frequency range of 6 to 190 GHz.
 Polarization for selected imaging channels will be used to derive ocean surface wind vectors similar to what has previously been achieved with active scatterometers.
-CMIS data will be used to derive a variety of parameters, including all-weather sea surface temperature, surface wetness, precipitation, cloud liquid water, cloud base height, snow water equivalent, surface winds, atmospheric vertical moisture profile, and atmospheric vertical temperature profile. - Ozone Mapping and Profiler Suite (OMPS): The OMPS will consist of a nadir scanning ozone mapper similar in functionality to NASA's Total Ozone Mapping Spectrometer (TOMS) that will be able to provide ozone profiles with a vertical resolution similar to the present 7 to 10 km for the SBUV on POES. - Space Environment Monitor (SEM): SEM is the complement of sensors and algorithms used to measure the characteristics of the space environment that is carried on board the current generation of POES satellites.
-NPOESS will continue the heritage of this mission
+CMIS data will be used to derive a variety of parameters, including all-weather sea surface temperature, surface wetness, precipitation, cloud liquid water, cloud base height, snow water equivalent, surface winds, atmospheric vertical moisture profile, and atmospheric vertical temperature profile. - Ozone Mapping and Profiler Suite (OMPS): The OMPS will consist of a nadir scanning ozone mapper similar in functionality to NASA's Total Ozone Mapping Spectrometer (TOMS) and a limb scanning radiometer that will be able to provide ozone profiles with a vertical resolution of 3 km as compared to the present 7 to 10 km for the SBUV on POES. - Space Environment Sensor Suite (SESS): SESS is the complement of sensors and algorithms used to measure the characteristics of: auroral boundary, auroral energy deposition, auroral imagery, electric field, electron density profile, in situ plasma fluctuations, in situ plasma temperatures, neutral density profile, medium energy charged particles, energetic ions, and supra-thermal to auroral energy particles.
+The SESS will provide information about the space environment necessary to ensure reliable operations of current space-based and ground-based systems, to facilitate the analysis of system anomalies that are the result of space environmental effects, and to guide the design and efficient operations of future systems that may be affected by the space environment.